QUICK TRAIL FACTS

 - Sights: fields, winery

-At this amazing place, you can take a walk through expansive meadows to a quiet spot by the Medomak River and then pop into Sweetgrass Farm Winery & Distillery’s tasting room to try their delicious wines.
-I bought a bottle of apple wine and was tempted by the cranberry-apple one as well.
+At this amazing place, you can take a walk through expansive meadows to a quiet spot by the Medomak River.

-The Midcoast Conservancy trail system includes easy mown paths through meadows and a narrower, moderate footpath through the woods.
-If you park at the winery, you’ll find the trail by walking behind the main buildings and tasting room — it’s easy to see and is marked with a sign.
+The trail system includes easy mown paths through meadows and a narrower, moderate footpath through the woods.
+If you park at the main lot by the former winery (now distillery), you’ll find the trail by walking behind the main buildings.
 To reach the river’s edge at the northern end of the property, you’ll make a delightful half-mile walk through grassland and a short stretch of woods.
 Much of the farm is managed for wildlife.

 From the river, if you’re continuing the loop, you’ll pass through more fields until you reach a picnic table nestled among pines by the river.
 This spot is close to the road, the second trailhead, and a canoe launch.